 I appreciate that a new class can feel a little daunting at first – particularly for the parents!
-If you need to talk to me, or you have any questions, I hope that you will feel that you are able to do so.
-Ideally, it is best to fix a time to meet me at the end of the school day.
-Mornings are less good as I am busy getting ready for the day).
+If you need to talk to me about anything, the best thing is to fix a time to meet me at the end of the school day (mornings are less good as I am busy getting ready for the day).
 You can make the appointment by either catching me at the beginning or end of the school day or alternatively by phoning or emailing the office.

 I am in school every day.
-My PPA (Planning, Preparation and Assessment) time will be on a Wednesday afternoon – in other words, I will be in school but out of the class at this time.
-On Wednesday afternoons, the children will have their ‘Show and Share’ time and PSHE (Personal, Social and Health Education) with Mrs Stinchcomb, from 1-2pm.
-This will be followed by P.E with a Sport’s Coach.
-In addition, Mrs West will be supporting the leaning in our class on Monday through to Thursday mornings.
+My PPA (Planning, Preparation and Assessment) time is on a Tuesday afternoon and I will not be in the classroom at this time.
+On a Tuesday afternoon the children will have their ‘Show and Share’ time and PSHE (Personal, Social and Health Education) with Mrs Stinchcomb, from 1-2pm.
+This will be followed by P.E with a Sport’s Coach, from 2-3pm.
+Mrs McMeekan will be supporting the learning in our class on Monday through to Thursday mornings.

 Books will be changed on a Monday and Thursday.
 You will find a new ‘Reading Record’ in your child’s book bag.
-It would be really helpful if you could record in this book, not only when you have read with your child, but very importantly when you have finished a book.
+It would be really helpful if you could record in this book, not only when you have read with your child, but importantly when you have finished a book.
 If you have not recorded that a book has been finished the book will not be changed.
 Children should be able to read their book with a certain degree of fluency but it should still hold some challenge for your child.
-If you feel that their reading book is either too easy or too hard, please write a note in the reading record book and I can re-check their reading level.
-Book boxes are provided for the children to put their book bags in.
-They are not really big enough for a ruck-sack so I would encourage your child to use a book bag.
-Book bags that are not put in the boxes will not have their Reading Record books checked and their books changed.
+If you feel that your child’s reading book is either too easy or too hard, please write a note in the reading record book and their reading level can be re-checked.

 P.E will usually be on a Monday and Tuesday.
 If you were a ‘Fox’ last year, please note the change of P.E days.
-This can vary, however, so please ensure that your child has all their named P.E kit (including trainers) in school at all times.
+This can vary, however, so please ensure that your child has all their P.E kit (including trainers) in school at all times.
 Can I also make a plea that all P.E kit is named?
 This avoids confusion and things getting lost.

-Children do not need to have a pair of wellington boots in school, as they did in Hedgehog Class, but they may want to wear them as their outdoor shoes on particularly wet days.
+Children do not need to have a pair of wellington boots in school, as they did in Hedgehog Class, but they may want to wear them as their ‘outdoor shoes’ on particularly wet days.
 Please ensure that daps are named clearly to avoid morning mayhem in the cloakroom!